TimiLin01/BellaBeat_Case_Study/README.md

 GROUP BY
       Id
 ```
 We discovered that each user's average calorie expenses range from 1483.355 to 3436.581 Cal.
-And what we can definitely say is that there are four users who on average did not burn enough calories, because their average calorie expenses are less than 1600 Cal. <br />
+And what we can definitely say is that there are four users who on average did not burn enough calories because their average calorie expenses are less than 1600 Cal. <br />
 I also retrieved the average active minutes for each user, but at the moment we cannot see any obvious relationship between active minutes and calorie expense.
-We can keep these data and visualize them later so that we might see some correlation.
+We can keep these data and visualise them later so that we might see some correlation.
 #### During the day
 |        **AM**        |  **12** |  **1**  |  **2**  |  **3**  |  **4**  |  **5**  |   **6**   |  **7**  |  **8**  |  **9**  |  **10** |  **11** |
 |:--------------------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:---------:|:-------:|:-------:|:-------:|:-------:|:-------:|